dbos-inc/dbos-docs/docs/tutorials/http-serving-tutorial.md

 description: Learn how to serve HTTP requests
 ---

-In this guide, you'll learn how to serve HTTP requests with Operon.
+In this guide, you'll learn how to make Operon workflows accessible through HTTP.

 Any Operon function can be made into an HTTP endpoint by annotating it with an [endpoint decorator](../api-reference/decorators#http-api-registration-decorators), causing Operon to use that function to serve that endpoint.
 You can apply an endpoint decorator either to a new function without any other decorators or to an existing function with an [`@OperonTransaction`](../api-reference/decorators#operontransaction), [`@OperonWorkflow`](../api-reference/decorators#operonworkflow), or [`@OperonCommunicator`](../api-reference/decorators#operoncommunicator) decorator.